 > chapter.book

-If you were paying close attention to the above statements, you may have noticed that two of the arguments were a hash, but one used a string.
+=> #<Book id: 1, title: "Necronomicon", author: "H. P. Lovecraft">If you were paying close attention to the above statements, you may have noticed that two of the arguments were a hash, but one used a string.
 ActiveRecord allows developers to pass a SQL string to be executed, among other things.
 For the most part, passing a string into ActiveRecord’s querying utilities will work as expected…for the most part.

 Once we get into more complex queries, ActiveRecord may help us avoid problems

 that we’re not always weary of.
-Notice how both of our Book
+Notice how both of our Book and Chapter

-attribute, what would happen if we tried to join
+models have a title attribute, what would happen if we tried to join these

-two tables together while querying based on title
+two tables together while querying based on title?

 > Book.joins(:chapters).find_by("title = 'The Call of Cthulhu'")